moorepants/SymPEPs/SymPEP-governance.md

 - project leader is responsible for balancing democratic and dictatorial decision making

-It is important to note that there various things only some people have control
+As of May 2011, no new public declarations on the governance and decision making of SymPy have been made other than maybe the introduction of SymPEPs in September 2023.

-over:
+### What are the project leader and owner actually responsible for

-- SymPy finances
+Most things can be done by anyone who volunteers to do so in the SymPy community, but here are a list of responsibilities that only the project leader and owner have the ability to control.

-- domain names
+- NumFOCUS: SymPy is a sub-organization in the US 501(c)(3) NumFOCUS.
+NumFOCUS provides fiscal sponsorship to the sub-organizations, allowing them to legally manage money.
+The project leader and owner are the liasons to NumFOCUS and make any decisions regarding this membership.
-- github admin
+- Finances: SymPy has a bank account that is administered by NumFOCUS.
+Only the project leader and owner can see the finances or distribute the money.
-- numfocus membership
+- Domain names: SymPy owns some domain names, e.g. sympy.org and pydy.org,
-- push access rights
+  which are paid for by the project funds.

-As of May 2011, no new public declarations on the governance of SymPy have been made other than maybe the introduction of SymPEPs in September 2023.
+- Github administration: Only the project leader and owner have full adiminstrative rights on the SymPy Github organization.
+One important feature is the ability to give others push access to the repository.

 ### Our decision making model in practice